JJJ000/knowledge-repo.com/git/merging_branches_in_git.kp/knowledge.md

 thumbnail: images/git.png
 created_at: 2023-02-06 00:00:00
 updated_at: 2023-02-06 00:00:00
-tldr: To merge two branches together in Git, use the command `git merge <branch1> <branch2>`.
+tldr: To merge the current branch into another branch in Git, use the command `git merge <other branch>`.
 ---

 **Contents**

 [TOC]

-## Step 1: Checkout the Target Branch
+# Step 1: Checkout the Target Branch

-The first step to merging two branches in Git is to check out the target branch.
-This is the branch that you want to merge your changes into.
-To do this, use the command:
+The first step is to switch to the branch you want to merge your current branch into.
+This can be done with the command `git checkout <target-branch>`.

-`git checkout <target_branch>`

-## Step 2: Merge the Source Branch
+# Step 2: Merge the Current Branch

-Once you have checked out the target branch, you can merge the source branch into the target branch.
-To do this, use the command:
+Once you have checked out the target branch, you can merge the current branch into it using the command `git merge <current-branch>`.

-`git merge <source_branch>`

-## Step 3: Resolve Conflicts
+# Step 3: Resolve Conflicts (If Necessary)

-After merging the source branch into the target branch, you may encounter conflicts.
-If this happens, you will need to resolve the conflicts manually.
-This can be done by opening the files with conflicts and manually editing them to resolve the conflicts.
+If there are any conflicts between the two branches, you will need to resolve them before the merge can be completed.
+This can be done by manually editing the files and resolving the conflicts.

-## Step 4: Commit the Changes
+# Step 4: Push the Changes

-Once you have resolved all of the conflicts, you can commit the changes to the target branch.
-To do this, use the command:
+Once you have resolved the conflicts and the merge is complete, you can push the changes to the remote repository with the command `git push`.

-`git commit -m "Merged <source_branch> into <target_branch>"`